blAs1N/blASTL/README.md

 # blASTL
 My Own STL Production Project.
-This project is for studying the structure of data.
+This project is for studying data structure.
 This STL will be fast enough to be used in the game.
 Reference are EASTL and Unreal Engine.
 Google Benchmark will be used to measure speed.